soberhofer/munki-serial-enroll/README.md

 The included munki_enroll.sh script can be executed in any number of ways (Terminal, ARD, DeployStudio workflow, LaunchAgent, etc.).

+## What if this workflow doesn't fit my organization's?

+It actually very likely _won't_ fit your organizations.
+Every organization has its own workflow.
+Vanilla Munki Serial Enroll assumes https with basic authentication.
+You might be using SSL client certificates.
+It also assumes you have different manifest display names in desktops than you do in laptops.
+All your display names may follow the same pattern, or you may differentiate on MacBook Airs vs. MacBook Pros.
+It's really impossible to write an enrollment script that will exactly match every organization's needs, even if some arguments were added in.
+I don't know what your server address is.
+I don't know what types of things you want to put in the display name (maybe you don't want a specific user or the name of the computer&mdash;maybe you want something else entirely).

+The idea isn't that you just use this set of scripts out of the box.
+The idea is more "This has been helpful to me and my organization, and it may be helpful to you and your organization, too.
+The workflows in here may give you ideas of how you want to create your own workflows."
+Chances are, if you're a Mac admin using Munki, you have at least a little bit of scripting chops and can tweak these scripts to suit your organization's needs.

 ## Acknowledgements
 I've done a lot of work on this, but a lot of credit for this concept must go to [Cody Eding](https://github.com/edingc), the creator of Munki-Enroll, which I forked this from.